So you’re in charge of the big turkey meal this year. Lucky you!

 - reusable containers and big ziplock bags for leftovers

 - extra chairs, if you don’t have enough

 Don’t forget to figure this out!
 Try not to make it all on you; you’ll be doing enough that day!

-Add extra plastic storage containers, cling film, and ziplock bags to your grocery list so that you store leftovers and send stuff home with guests.
+Make sure to have extra plastic storage containers, cling film, and ziplock bags on hand so you can send stuff home with guests.

 If someone asks how they can help, ask if they’ll chip in with cleaning and storing food after the meal.
 It’s a cheesy old adage, but it’s true: heavy hands really do make light work!

-Check out the image below; I’ve created an easy primer for figuring out how much food you’ll need for each guest.
+If you buy my Thanksgiving meal plan, you’ll see I’ve included a super handy primer for figuring out how much food you’ll need for each guest.
 Obviously, you can play around with this; kids will eat less, some adults will eat more.

 And don’t forget the leftovers!
 Turkey sandwiches the day after Thanksgiving is one of my favorite parts of the holiday!

 Step Four: Get together a ‘cooking your first Thanksgiving’ gameplan together

 Think of a football coach in this way; you need to have a full ‘game plan’ mapped out ahead of time.
 This is what helps you create a clear path to Thanksgiving victory.